ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch07/draft1.md

 ...

-*introduce Razzlekhan incident, describe how Netflix was in town for it working with the feds, unbenknownst to you*

-...

 That week I skipped the company all hand's on purpose.
 I felt I had caused too much a scene between that and the other meeting the previous week.
 A few hours before, I told my manager I'd be absent in the afternoon, making up the excuse of a doctor's appointment.
 Outside of meetings, I said to my laptop outloud:

 > "Look, I think we can all use a break.
 I'm going for a walk during the meeting, I'll be back online in the afternoon."